amxson/CURALINK/README.md

 4. Apply for doctor status, manage appointments, and update details as a Doctor.
 5. Book appointments, manage profile, and receive updates as a Patient/User.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines outlined in CONTRIBUTING.md.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

----

-Feel free to customize this template further to suit your specific project details and requirements.